-Homework must be set in accordance with the published homework schedule for each department.
 Homework should generally be well-defined tasks which can be completed with the published time frame in a single sitting.
 Though occasionally it may be appropriate to set a longer project over several weeks.
-Homework must always be a useful, relevant task with enough scope to stretch the more able students; it should not consist of merely repetitive tasks.

 All homework must be marked (or assessed in the case of a learning homework) and returned to the student within a week of the due date, preferably sooner.

 Marking will include the highlighting and, where appropriate, correction of mistakes.
 It is not necessary to give students grades as part of their feedback; however the feedback should indicate how to improve the work.